chrisclark/blog/content/how-celery-chord-synchronization-works.md

 So that's it -- an under-the-covers look at how Celery actually coordinates tasks.
-I was surprised to learn that the strategy varied to radically based on the broker backend, but certainly reaffirms my love for Redis and all its flexibility.
+I was surprised to learn that the strategy varied so radically based on the broker backend, but certainly reaffirms my love for Redis and all its flexibility.